 - Hearth, Patio & Barbecue Association

-When enjoyed responsibly, a fireplace or wood stove can be a welcoming and relaxing center of your home that provides warmth and comfort on chilly days.
-However, if you don’t maintain it properly, it could also be a danger to you, your loved ones, and your property.
+When enjoyed responsibly, a fireplace, wood stove or electric heater can be a welcoming and relaxing center of your home that provides warmth and comfort on chilly days.
+However, if you don’t maintain it properly, it could also be a danger to you, your loved ones and your property.

-By taking the time to learn about the proper operation, cleaning, and safe use of your wood stove and fireplace, you can help avoid damaging and potentially fatal house fires or carbon monoxide poisoning—and enjoy your wood-burning appliances for years to come.
+By taking the time to learn about the proper operation, cleaning, and safe use of your heating appliances, you can help avoid potentially fatal house fires or carbon monoxide poisoning—and safely enjoy the warmth for years to come.

-Did you find these wood stove and fireplace maintenance and safety tips helpful?
+Did you find these fireplace and heater maintenance and safety tips helpful?
+How do you safely heat your home or patio?
+Share your tips in the comments.